ngrx/platform/docs/router-store/api.md

 Additionally, the router state snapshot is a mutable object, which can cause issues when developing with [store freeze](https://github.com/brandonroberts/ngrx-store-freeze) to prevent direct state mutations.
 This can be avoided by using a custom serializer.

-**NOTE**: To use the time-traveling debugging in the Devtools with router-store, you must return an object containing a `url` property when using the `routerReducer`.
+**NOTE**: To use the time-travelling debugging in the Devtools with router-store, you must return an object containing a `url` property when using the `routerReducer`.

 ```ts
 import { StoreModule, ActionReducerMap } from '@ngrx/store';